Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 Path to Purchase in E-Commerce - design and optimization

-All kinds of promotions, limited offers, and recommendations are methods for awakening awareness in the online store. | Source: Al.to
+All kinds of promotions, limited offers, recommendations, and even the use of retail media platforms are methods for awakening awareness in the online store. | Source: Al.to

 For example, the amount of data entered into a form should be as minimal as possible, and its validation should not require the customer to repeat it when making a mistake.